 I mean, my kids are really fine eating the hotdogs plain because they are already a treat, but if they can have ketchup and mustard on them they they are thrilled!

 I am not thrilled with the ingredients in store-bought ketchup.
-Even the organic varieties have loads of sugar in them and since we are all on a super-low-to-no-sugar diet, that doesn't work for us.
+Even the organic varieties like this one, have loads of sugar in them and since we are all on a low-to-no-sugar diet, that doesn't work for us.

 Plus, store-bought ketchup often has “natural flavors” added.
 That can be a catch-all for very benign food items like parsley extract, but it can also be code for “MSG-type” substances.
 It's kind of a pain to always be calling companies to ask what their flavors are so I prefer to make my own :).

 With this super simple ketchup recipe you can literally toss all the ingredients together within a minute or two and have homemade sugar-free ketchup ready–almost as quick as you can say “ketchup” or “catsup” or–whatever.
-(Did you know that both words are derived from the Chinese word “ke-tsiap” which is a “fish sauce?
-Look at that–a recipe and a linguistic lesson in one post :)!)

-The inspiration for this recipe came from this recipe at Deep Roots at Home.
+The inspiration for this recipe came from this one at Deep Roots at Home.

 I changed it up a bit and now we can have ketchup any time we want!

-My kids are sooo happy that we have ketchup around more frequently now.
-My youngest dips EVERYTHING in it.
+My kids are sooo happy that we have ketchup around much more frequently now, and my youngest seriously dips EVERYTHING in it.
 For awhile he was taking to dipping his carrot sticks in it and today he was dipping crackers in it too!